osisoft/Edge-Data-Store-Docs/content/egress/configure-data-egress.md

 }
 ```

-**Add a single new configuration for egress of all data for streams containing a field that begins with `Unique` but with data filtered by percent change of 10 for streams whose Id contains `Modbus` or `Opc` to PI every minute.**
+**Add a single new configuration for egress of all data for streams containing a field that begins with `Unique` but with data filtered by percent change of 10 for streams whose Id contains `Modbus` or `Opc` to PI Server every minute.**

 ```json
 {